DrSammyD/portaldocs/portal-sdk/templates/portalfx-create.md

 this.locationsDropDown = new LocationsDropDown(container, locationsDropDownOptions);
 ```

-#### Wizards
+#### PDL Wizards and Creates
 The Azure portal has a **legacy pattern** for wizard blades, however customer feedback and usability has proven the design
 isn't ideal and shouldn't be used.
-Additionally, the wizard wasn't designed for
+Additionally, earlier creates weren't designed for [No pdl decorators](portalfx-no-pdl.md).
-[Parameter Collector v3](portalfx-parameter-collection-getting-started.md), which leads to a more
-complicated design and extended development time.
-The Portal Fx team is testing a new design for wizards to address
+and leads to a more complicated design and extended development time.
+The Portal team recommends a new pattern with full screen
-these issues and will notify teams once usability has been confirmed and APIs updated.
-Wizards are discouraged and will
-not be supported.
+create blades utilizing the tabs controls as seen in the [No Pdl Engine Blade](engine-blade)

 Email [ibizafxpm](mailto:ibizafxpm@microsoft.com?subject=Create wizards + full screen) if you have any questions about
 the current state of wizards and full-screen Create support.